tbreunung/SNI/README.md

 This software is made public for research use only.
 It may be modified and redistributed under the terms of the MIT License.

 # Content
-This repository provides code to reproduce the findings and figure of [1].
+This repository provides code to reproduce the findings and figures of [1].
 The three folders contain codes accompanying  sections 3,4, and 5.

 ## Small noise expansion
 The folder "Smallnoise_straightforward" contains code computing the small noise expansion for the Duffing oscillator.
 It reproduces the Fig 1b in Section 3 of [1].